 Another approach focused on reducing overall environmental impact considers global and national reduction in total “nitrogen waste”, this being the sum of all nitrogen losses to the environment (including N2 and all Nr forms).
 This approach is reflected in the ambition of the Colombo Declaration (UNEP, 2019; Sutton and others, 2019) to “halve nitrogen waste” from all sources, as a contribution to achieving the United Nations Sustainable Development Goals:

-Reduction in total N waste = Reference N waste-Revised N wasteReference N waste (percentage, %)
+Reduction in total N waste = Reference N waste-Revised N wasteReference N waste (percentage, per cent)

 Whereas AE focuses on the performance of specific measures on each form of N loss, the reduction in total N waste emphasizes the benefit of all reductions in N losses, by all approaches at national, regional and global scales.
 Further work is needed to agree international protocols for each of these indicators to assist countries in preparing data sets and to enable informed comparison of different indicator values and target values.